All Episodes

 Okay.

-And that same night I went to the Great White Light and they told me I couldn't come in.
+And that same night, I went to the great white light, and they told me I couldn't come in.

 Okay.

-You couldn't come in meaning where now?
+You couldn't come in meeting where now?

-Couldn't come into the White Light itself?
+Couldn't come into the white light itself?

 Evidently.